Fepozopo/bsc-hotsheet-update/README.md

 This is a small Go program that updates an Excel document with data from a stock report and a sales report that's pulled from Sage 100.
 It is designed to be run on a schedule to keep the Excel document up to date.

+## Prerequisites

+Before you begin, ensure you have the following installed on your system:

+- Go programming language (version 1.16 or later)
+- A C compiler for your target platform (e.g., GCC for Linux, Clang for macOS, or MinGW for Windows) because this program uses the Fyne GUI toolkit, which requires C bindings.

 ## Setup

 1. Clone the repository and navigate to the project root in a terminal.